- GDP (PPP):

 Independent from the United Kingdom since 1964, Zambia has traditionally been one of southern Africa’s most politically stable countries.
-Edgar Lungu of the Patriotic Front narrowly won a 2015 presidential special election held after the death in office of Michael Sata and was reelected to a full five-year term in 2016.
+Edgar Lungu of the Patriotic Front narrowly won a 2015 presidential special election after his predecessor’s death in office and was elected to a full five-year term in 2016.
 The arrest of opposition leader Hakainde Hichilema on charges of treason in 2017 is part of a trend of shrinking democracy under Lungu.
-The economy has had several difficult years caused by plummeting copper prices, reduced Chinese demand for commodities, and drought that reduced hydroelectric power output.
+Hydroelectric power output is recovering after several years of falling water levels caused by drought.
 Zambia is Africa’s second-largest producer of copper, and an uptick in world mineral prices would spur higher output and boost export receipts.
 The incomes of about two-thirds of the population are below the poverty line.

 Although the property rights law was strengthened in 2016, actual protection of property rights and enforcement of contracts are weak.
 About 70 percent of land is under traditional ownership.
 The process of land acquisition and registration is complex and time-consuming.
 The judicial system is inadequately resourced and politically influenced.
 Checks and balances on the president are inadequate.
 Although anticorruption policies are nominally in place, widespread corruption, graft, and mismanagement continue to hinder the functioning of the government.

 The top individual income tax rate is 37.5 percent, and the top corporate tax rate is 35 percent.
 Other taxes include value-added and property transfer taxes.
-The overall tax burden equals 18.4 percent of total domestic income.
-Over the past three years, government spending has amounted to 25.7 percent of total output (GDP), and budget deficits have averaged 7.1 percent of GDP.
-Public debt is equivalent to 53.1 percent of GDP.
+The overall tax burden equals 17.9 percent of total domestic income.
+Over the past three years, government spending has amounted to 25.8 percent of the country’s output (GDP), and budget deficits have averaged 7.5 percent of GDP.
+Public debt is equivalent to 62.2 percent of GDP.